 Type 2 diabetes is most often diagnosed on routine screening.
-Strong risk factors, which also indicate the need for screening, include: older age; overweight/obesity; black, Hispanic, or Native American ancestry; family history of type 2 diabetes; history of gestational diabetes; presence of prediabetes; physical inactivity; polycystic ovary syndrome; hypertension; dyslipidemia; or known cardiovascular disease.
-Symptomatic patients may present with: fatigue; polyuria, polydipsia, polyphagia, or weight loss (usually when hyperglycemia is more severe, e.g., >300 mg/dL); blurred vision; paresthesias; unintentional weight loss; nocturia; skin infections (bacterial or candidal); urinary infections; or acanthosis nigricans.
+Strong risk factors, which also indicate the need for screening, include: older age; overweight/obesity; African-American, Latino, Native American, Asian-American, or Pacific Islander ancestry; family history of type 2 diabetes; history of gestational diabetes; presence of prediabetes; physical inactivity; polycystic ovary syndrome; hypertension; dyslipidemia; or known cardiovascular disease.
+Symptomatic patients may present with: polyuria, polydipsia, polyphagia, or unintentional weight loss (usually when hyperglycemia is more severe, e.g., >300 mg/dL); fatigue; blurred vision; paresthesias; nocturia; skin infections (bacterial or candidal); urinary infections; or acanthosis nigricans.

 One of four tests can be used to establish a firm diagnosis of diabetes: